Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 # Conclusion:

-As the Author concludes this project, it is clear that the continued development of \'Identity\' as a proof of concept holds significant promise for meeting the needs of different businesses with varying levels of fault tolerance in different domains.
+It is the opinion of this author it is clear that the continued development of \'Identity\' as a proof of concept holds significant promise for meeting the needs of different businesses with varying levels of fault tolerance in different domains.